BDC Hamburger Icon

 4. Accurately record the transaction.

 When you’re funding your own business, especially if you’re dipping into your personal accounts, use accounting software to document your transactions consistently.
-Not only do you need to record all of your business expenses for tax purposes, but you also need to understand the fundamentals of your business’s finances.
+This ensures that you record all of your business expenses for tax purposes and that you understand the fundamentals of your business’s finances.
 That includes managing all incoming and outgoing payments and knowing your company’s monthly expenses.

 Did You Know?Did you know